PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 - Key signature baseline and deviations
 - Cross-octave courtesy accidental logic

-**Without transducers**, you'd write one large function with nested conditionals and interleaved concerns—temporal ordering mixed with grace positioning mixed with state management mixed with decision logic.
-You'd probably be consing intermediate vectors at each step: one vector for filtered items, another for positioned items, another for grouped items.
+**Without transducers**, you'd write one large function with nested conditionals and interleaved concerns—temporal ordering mixed with voice consolidation mixed with grace positioning mixed with state management mixed with decision logic.
+You'd probably be consing intermediate vectors at each step: one vector for filtered items, another for positioned items, another for merged voices, another for grouped items.
 Difficult to test, difficult to modify, and wasteful with memory.

-**With transducers**, you separate concerns into six focused pieces.
+**With transducers**, you separate concerns into eight focused pieces.
 Your mental focus shifts to the logical task at hand—what transformation does this step perform?—rather than nested iterators and recursive descent.
 The Ooloi transducers achieve this with zero consing in the normal single-voice case:

-- `timewalk` handles temporal ordering
+- `timewalk` handles temporal ordering and structural markers
-- `filter` handles relevance
+- `filter grace-pipeline-item?` handles grace pipeline relevance
 - `position-grace-notes-rhythmically` handles grace positioning
+- `merge-instrument-voices` handles multi-voice consolidation (zero-consing for 0-1 voices)
+- `filter pitch??` handles pitch pipeline boundary
 - `group-simultaneities` handles chord grouping
 - `detect-simultaneity-conflicts` handles conflict detection
 - `process-pitch-tuple` handles state and decisions